-The carrying value of the Company's cash and cash equivalents, trade accounts receivable and trade accounts payable approximate their fair values because of the short maturities of those instruments.
+The carrying value of the Company's cash and cash equivalents, trade accounts receivable and trade accounts payable and short-term debt approximate their fair values because of the short maturities of those instruments.
 The fair value of our long-term debt approximates its carrying amount and is based on the amount of future cash flows associated with the debt discounted using the Company's current borrowing rate for similar debt instruments of comparable maturity.